 - Entertainment: have you thought about things to do, books to read or TV shows to watch?

 - Relax: have you got materials so you can do something creative, such as paper and colouring pencils?

 - Pets: Are you able to provide sufficient animal welfare such as food, water and exercise?

-- What happens if my income is reduced and I struggle to pay the rent?
+- What happens if my income is reduced and I struggle to pay the rent, bills and buy food?

-- I am calling on behalf of a relative, friend or neighbour who is a Cirencester Housing tenant.
+- I am calling on behalf of a relative, friend or neighbor who is a Cirencester Housing tenant.